Jack Black Likens Donald Trump To Charlie Sheen When He Was On His ‘Winning’ Kick

 Black says that people need to realize that when Charlie Sheen was obsessed with winning, he was using drugs heavily.

 “Who else has been talking about winning obsessively lately?
 Oh yeah.
 Charlie Sheen.
-When he was on crack.”
-Where are we where the president and Charlie Sheen are on the same exact page?”
+When he was on crack… Where are we where the president and Charlie Sheen are on the same exact page?”

 This is actually pretty funny, and maybe apt: Jack Black compares Donald Trump to Charlie Sheen https://t.co/Lu5dSBjAit via @pagesix